 The table below shows all compensation earned by or paid to our non-employee directors during the year ended December 31, 2023.
-Robert Michael Dudley, our Chief Executive Officer, and Thomas A. Fitzgerald, our Chief Financial Officer, do not receive any compensation for their services as directors so, consequently, are not included in this table.
+Robert Michael Dudley, our former Chief Executive Officer, and Thomas A. Fitzgerald, our Interim Chief Executive Officer and Chief Financial Officer, do not receive any compensation for their services as directors so, consequently, are not included in this table.
 The compensation received by Mr. Dudley and Mr. Fitzgerald during 2023 is set forth above in the section of this prospectus captioned "Executive Compensation - Summary Compensation Table."